Ghostopheles/pytoc/README.md

 toc = TOCFile()
 toc.Interface = 110000
 toc.Author = "Ghost"
+toc.Title = "My Addon"
+toc.LocalizedTitle = {
+    "frFR": "Mon Addon",
+}
 toc.Files = ["file1.lua", "file2.xml"]

 required = True
 toc.add_dependency("totalRP3", required)

 output = "path/to/dest.toc"
-toc.export(output)
+overwrite = True
+toc.export(output, overwrite)
 ```

 For some examples, take a look at the [test_toc.py](tests/test_toc.py) file.

-## Notes
+## Notes/Quirks
+> [!WARNING]

-All dependency fields will be added to the `TOCFile.Dependencies` list.
-Fields that are not available to addons, or extra fields that don't begin with "X-" will be added directly to the object namespace.
+> - All dependency fields will be added to the `TOCFile.Dependencies` list.
+> - Non-standard directives (that don't start with `X-`) will be added directly to the `TOCFile` object, but will **not** be exported.

-Fields will overwrite eachother if more than one of that directive is present in the TOC file.
+> - Fields will overwrite eachother if more than one of that directive is present in the TOC file, taking the last found value.

-For certain fields that accept comma-delimited input, the attribute may end up being either a `list` or a `str|int`, depending on if there are multiple entries or just a single one.
+> - For certain fields that accept comma-delimited input, the attribute may end up being either a `list` or a `str|int`, depending on if there are multiple values or just a single one.
+> - Comments and empty lines will be ignored in the current parser and will not be preserved when exporting.